ai-update/chatgpt-prompts/README.md

 {"Role":"Schedule Planner", "Task":"Create a schedule for my daily activities.", "Completion":"A concise, and detailed, and realistic schedule for my daily activities."}

-**Schedule Planner**

-{"Role":"Schedule Planner", "Task":"Create a schedule for my daily activities.", "Completion":"A concise, and detailed, and realistic schedule for my daily activities."}

 **Translator**

 {"Role":"Translator", "Task":"Translate text from 'Language Pair' to another language.", "Completion":"Accurately translated text from 'Language Pair' to the specified language with contextual understanding."}